Salman Khurshid: Writings

+Lok Sabha Election Contested

 Zakir Hussain Memorial Trust and Operation Dhritrashtra

 Khurshid and his wife Louise run the Zakir Hussain Memorial Trust for physically challenged people.
-The trust was founded on 30 October 1986 and commemorates the third President of India, Zakir Hussain, who is the maternal grandfather of Salman Khurshid.
+The trust was founded on 30 October 1986 and commemorates the third President of India, Zakir Husain, who is the maternal grandfather of Salman Khurshid.
 The Zakir Hussain Memorial Trust is registered at Khurshid's residence as an NGO and Louise is its chief functionary officer.
 It has been operating in many states and receiving substantial grants from several important ministries of the government of India.
 As of 2012, it is chaired by Sayeeda Alam, Khurshid's father.
 In October 2012, India Today and Aaj Tak alleged that the Khurshids had embezzled funds, a charge denied by them.
 The ruling party Congress strongly defended Khurshid, but former social activist Arvind Kejriwal of Aam Aadmi Party began what he called "indefinite agitation".
 Angered by the allegations, Khurshid called Arvind Kejriwal a 'guttersnipe'.
 About 7.1 million was allegedly used by Salman Khurshid which was funded by the government to buy tricycles for the disabled.

 "Operation Dhritrashtra" was an investigation conducted by TV news channel Aaj Tak which alleged financial misappropriation by the trust.
 The investigation conducted by Deepak Sharma, Editor, SIT, India Today Group, revealed that it forged signatures and stamps of senior officials of several districts in Uttar Pradesh.
 Aaj Tak gathered documentary evidence of the alleged forgery and false reporting from at least ten districts in the state.
 The Uttar Pradesh Economic offence wing investigated the matter.
 Louise filed a defamation case against the TV Today news broadcaster, which had publicised the allegations.